 For the past decades the Children’s Day Foundation has been maintaining and developing Linnanmäki amusement park (opened in 1950) in order to raise funds for Finnish child welfare work.
-In 2016, the foundation donated a total of 4.3 million euros.
+In 2017, the foundation donated a total of 4.5 million euros.
+In 2018, the goal is also a great total of 4,5 million euros!
 While our visitors are having fun at Linnanmäki amusement park they are also supporting Finnish child welfare work.

 Linnanmäki’s main partners are SOK/HOK Elanto, Unilever Finland Oy, Oy Hartwall Ab, MTV Oy and Bauer Media Oy.
 As partners of Linnanmäki, these companies are supporting the valuable child welfare work with their own contributions.

 Linnanmäki amusement park was founded in 1950 by six child welfare organisations.
 In 1957 the six organisations created the Children’s Day Foundation.

 is the oldest child welfare organisation in Finland.
 Its aim is to achieve a better childhood, a stronger parenthood and a more child-friendly society.
 Among other things, the organisation offers support for children and families who find it challenging to cope with their everyday lives.

 The Federation of Mother and Child Homes and Shelters